codeforamerica/honeycrisp-gem/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available under the terms of the [PolyForm Noncommercial License](https://polyformproject.org/licenses/noncommercial/1.0.0/).
+Do you need a different license?
+We can grant alternative licenses to our partners - get in touch at [partnerships@codeforamerica.org](mailto:partnerships@codeforamerica.org)

 ## Code of Conduct